 Communicate with your remaining employees that you are working to hire a replacement.
 Reassure them that any additional work they’ve taken on will only be temporary.
 If the employee that left held a higher position in the company, the open position is a good opportunity for someone to grow into a promotion.

 HR software can help you to engage your employees and can assist with exit interviews.
-If you would like help finding HR software that works for you, check out our vendor matching page.
+If you would like help finding HR software that works for you, check out our Software Match page.